pandeyajit282/Time_Series/README.md

         - Got the model parameters as (1,1,1) (4,1,1,12).

 ### Model building :-
-        - Built two models, Sarima model using the parameter values we got and also using auto_arima function in python, then did forecast for 30 data points.
+        - Built two models, Sarima model using the parameter values I got and also using auto_arima function in python, then did forecast for 30 data points.
+        - For Sarima and auto_arima got MAPE(Mean Absolute percentage error) as 6.57 and 6.45 respectively.